Gray Hat Ransomware – Clay Virus File

 Clay virus file is a ransomware infection - the malicious software that enters your computer silently and blocks either access to the computer itself or encrypt your files.

-You can't.
-At this point the .Clay virus file files are encrypted.
-You can only open them once they are decrypted.
+You can't without a decryptor.
+At this point, the .Clay virus file files are encrypted.
+You can only open them once they are decrypted using a specific decryption key for the particular algorithm.

 Yes, sometimes files can be restored.
 We have suggested several file recovery methods that could work if you want to restore .Clay virus file files.

-How do I get rid of Clay virus file ransomware virus?
+How To Get Rid of Clay virus file Virus?

 Cyber-security authorities, responsible for handling ransomware attack reports in different regions all over the world: